septsea/det/dokumentaro/the Esperanto expressions used in this book.md

 > Determinantulo

-(literally) a person who is associated with determinants
+(literally) a person who is associated with determinants.
+Determinantulo = Determinanto + -ulo

 ---